 New social media channels always mean new potential opportunities for PR agencies.
-Last week, we saw the rise of Instagram Direct.
+Last week, we saw the rise of Instagram Direct (retired since).
 It’s essentially the same Instagram experience we’ve come to know and love, but now with the option of sending private photos, videos and chat-like messages to specific users or groups of users (up to 15).

 The new service has sparked conversation about whether Facebook took this move in retaliation to SnapChat’s rejection of its $3 billion offer, and whether Instagram Direct will prompt SnapChat to roll out more robust messaging capabilities in response.